eml-eda/match/README.md

 ```
 $ git clone --recursive https://github.com/eml-eda/match
 $ cd match
+$ python3 -m venv venv
+$ source venv/bin/activate
 $ make all
 ```

-When using a new fresh terminal, users can run `source sourceme.sh` to correctly set the environment.
+When using a new fresh terminal, users can run `source sourceme.sh` on the repository to correctly set the environment.

 # Usage